 And yes!
 Though improv comedy isn't everyone's cup of tea, others go gaga for it, and it's nowhere near as illusive as sketch.
 Here are some of the main regular shows making it up as they go along.

-The Free Association, De Beauvoir Arms, Dalston (lots of the time)
+The Free Association, De Beauvoir Arms, Dalston (Fri, Sat and Sun)

 For those looking to make it (up) in the improv game, The Free Association and its range of classes and workshops may well be where they might head.
 Their Dalston venue is also where improv fans can enjoy a conveyor belt of improv shows, including improvised medical drama St Doctor's Hospital.
 The Free Association